AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 * **Build Upgrade** - When the Adobe Campaign Classic software is updated to the latest secure build number, yet stays in the same major/minor build Level.
 For example: Campaign v7 20.2.3 build 9182 to Campaign v7 21.2.5 build 9188.
 [Learn more](../../platform/using/faq-build-upgrade.md).
 * **MID/RT** - Messages execution servers hosted on Adobe Cloud (MID for batch campaigns and RT for Real time unitary messages)
-* **Gold Standard upgrade** - this program provides improved security, improved support, enhanced maintenance and stability.
+* **Yearly Upgrade Program** - this program provides improved security, improved support, enhanced maintenance and stability.
 It also makes future upgrades easier and gives access to new capabilities in Campaign.
-[Learn more](../../rn/using/gs-overview.md).
+[Learn more](../../rn/using/rn-overview.md#yearly-upgrade).
 * **AWS** - Amazon Web Services (Amazon Public Cloud)
 * **SFTP** - Secured File Transfer Protocol.
 [Learn more](../../platform/using/sftp-server-usage.md).